AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

    Each of these categories is shown onscreen as a "drop zone."
 You can populate the drop zone in 3 ways:

    * Use the drop-down menu to select metrics or dimensions.
-   * Drag dimensions or metrics from the left rail.
+   * Drag dimensions or metrics from the left panel.
    * Begin typing the name of a dimension or metric, then select it when it appears in the drop-down list.

    >[!IMPORTANT]